The American Automobile Industry in World War Two

 This larger Sanborn map of the area shows a residential area to the north of the factory and the Pennsylvania Railroad to the south of the plant.

-A current Google Maps satellite view of the facility shows that Dayton Bag & Burlap now occupies both the plants previously owned by the Huffman Manufacturing Company and Master Electric Company.
+A current Google Maps satellite view of the facility shows that Dayton Bag & Burlap now occupies both plants previously owned by the Huffman Manufacturing Company and Master Electric Company.
 While the Sanborn maps show the two former factories to be separated, this view shows that the two have been connected and both are part of the same complex.
 Also, the Sanborn maps show Gilbert Avenue as a true north-south street; the Google satellite view shows this is not correct.

 The Davis Sewing Machine Company: